-English EAL/D Indicative hours Year 12 course Module A: Texts and Human Experiences 30 Module B: Language, Identity and Culture 30 (120 hours) Module C: Close Study of Text 30 Focus on Writing (studied concurrently with the above modules) 30 Text requirements Students are required to closely study three types of prescr drawn from each of the following categories: prose fiction poetry OR drama film OR media OR nonfiction The selections of texts for the Focus on Writing module do no required pattern of prescribed texts for the course.
+English EAL/D Indicative hours Module A: Texts and Human Experiences 30 Year 12 course Module B: Language, Identity and Culture 30 (120 hours) Module C: Close Study of Text 30 Focus on Writing (studied concurrently with the above modules) 30 Text requirements Students are required to closely study three types of prescridrawn from each of the following categories: • prose fiction • poetry OR drama • film OR media OR nonfiction The selections of texts for the Focus on Writing module do not required pattern of prescribed texts for the course.
 Students must study ONE related text in Module A: Texts and Experiences. ot contribute to the